oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 work.
 They are internally released back to pool when not in use.
 This may occur between the application's explicit :meth:`oracledb.connect()` call and :meth:`Connection.close()` (or the application's equivalent connection release at end-of-scope).
+The internal connection release can be controlled by the value of the ``pool_boundary`` connection string parameter, which can be

-The internal connection release can be controlled by setting a value in the ``pool_boundary`` parameter.
-The value can be either:
+either:

 - *statement*: If this boundary is specified, then the connection is released back to the DRCP or PRCP connection pool when the connection is implicitly